-Any non-native English speaker admitted to the university may take ESL courses.
+Any non-native English speaker admitted to the University of Wisconsin-Madison may take ESL courses.
 Special students and exchange students may be allowed to take ESL courses when space is available.

 Undergraduate Students